patiencemanzen/Filtan/README.md

 ## Usage

 We all love automated tasks like artisan commands.
-With Filtan, you can generate filter files with just one command.
-No need to manually create filter files!
+Filtan allows the creation of filter files with a single command, eliminating the need for manual creation.

 ```bash
 php artisan make:cake BananaCake
 ```

-that what I was doing for you, so you don't have always to create files for filter traditional. :firecracker:

-Just one command :tada:
-Let us use our example of the AirPlane Model and create a new filter:
+Instead of creating files for traditional filters, I can do it for you with just one command.
+Let's use the Airplane Model example to create a new filter.

 ```bash
 php artisan make:filter AirPlaneFilter